Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 ## FMOD_SPEAKERMODE
 verdict: bound
 Type: haxefmod.studio.Types.FmodSpeakerMode
-Requested through FmodSettings.speakerMode and read from CoreSystem.getSoftwareFormat.
+Requested through FmodSettings.speakerMode and read from CoreSystem.getSoftwareFormat, CoreSystem.getDriverInfo, and StudioSystem.getRecordDriverInfo.
+Dsp.setChannelFormat takes one with the channel mask.

 ## FMOD_SYNCPOINT
 verdict: covered sync points are addressed by index on the Sound (Sound.addSyncPoint, Sound.getSyncPointName, Sound.getSyncPointOffset, Sound.deleteSyncPoint), and a crossing arrives as ChannelEvent.SyncPoint(index) through Channel.setCallback